dobanisola-scottlogic/scenario-2-20250908-135729/running-events.md

 There is currently no fixed or automated way to run a competition across several games.

 Here is one format that worked well at the Durham 2018 event:
-  - A series of games of 4 players were devised, following a round-robin type format.
+  - A series of games of 4 teams were devised, following a round-robin type format.
   - The first game was played about half way through the event, with a game roughly every 10 minutes after that.
   - Teams were allowed to continue developing and upload revisions to their bots once games had started.
   - Differing numbers of points were awarded to the team that came 1st, 2nd, and 3rd in each game.